Buenos Aires–Rosario–Córdoba high-speed railway

-The entire project was dismissed due to the financial crisis of 2007–08.
+The entire project, which costs had been calculated in US$4 billion creating 5,000 jobs directly, was dismissed due to the 2008 financial crisis.
+Although French company Alstom intended to resume the project, plans for a high-speed train were definitely suspended.

 Overview

 Buenos Aires and its metropolitan area has a population of more than 13 million, almost one third of the national total.
 It is the economic and political center of Argentina, and its main international entry point.

 Rosario, located about 310 km north-northwest of the capital, is the third-largest city and a major port, with a metropolitan population of 1.3 million.
 It is part of the agricultural and industrial core of the littoral region.

 Córdoba, with a population around 1.4 million, is located about 710 km from Buenos Aires, near the geographical center of Argentina.
 It is the second most populated metropolitan area, and a cultural, touristic, and industrial center.

 Altogether, the three cities include 15 million inhabitants, or more than a third of the country's overall population of 40 million, while representing the three major cities.
 Rosario and Cordoba are vital centers in the farm sector, which has grown rapidly in recent years thanks to high commodity prices.

 By the moment the project was announced in 2006, the main form of transportation between these three cities was by road, through National Route 9 (4 lane Highway from Buenos Aires to Rosario and 2 lane route from Rosario to Cordoba -Rosario to Cordoba highway is expected to be finished by 2009-), followed far behind by air travel.
 The high speed rail would act as an essential component in the revival of railways in Argentina, which would have major impact on the economic development of the region for both faster passenger and cargo connections.